ShawnHua2489/Myanmar-Earthquake-Data-Crawler/README.md

-# Myanmar Earthquake Data Crawler
+# Myanmar Earthquake Data Analysis

-This project collects and analyzes data related to the recent earthquake in Myanmar and associated humanitarian efforts.
+A Python project that collects and visualizes earthquake data from the USGS (United States Geological Survey) API for the Myanmar region.

+## Project Overview

+This project consists of two main components:
+1. **Data Collection**: Fetches earthquake data from the USGS API
+2. **Data Visualization**: Creates various visualizations of the collected data

 ## Features

+### Data Collection
-- Fetches earthquake data from USGS (United States Geological Survey)
+- Fetches earthquake data from USGS API
+- Filters for earthquakes in Myanmar region
-- Collects humanitarian updates from ReliefWeb
+- Collects magnitude, location, time, and coordinates
-- Saves data in JSON format for further analysis
+- Saves data in JSON format

+### Visualizations
+- Interactive map showing earthquake locations with heatmap
+- Bar plot of earthquake magnitudes over time
+- Distribution plot of earthquake magnitudes
+- Interactive timeline of earthquakes

 ## Installation